 On a 12-month plan, you can optionally add a £6/month Entertainment package if you choose the Red 20GB, Unlimited or Unlimited Max price plans.
 This will give you access to Amazon Prime Video, NOW TV, Sky Sports Mobile TV or Spotify Premium.
 You’ll also get 100 UK-to-EU minutes every month.

-On Vodafone’s Unlimited Lite and Unlimited price plans, there is a restriction on the maximum download speeds you’re able to obtain (2Mbit/s on Unlimited Lite and 10Mbit/s on Unlimited).
+On Vodafone’s Unlimited Lite and Unlimited price plans, there’s a restriction on the maximum download speeds you’re able to obtain (2Mbit/s on Unlimited Lite and 10Mbit/s on Unlimited).
 You’ll need to choose the Unlimited Max price plan for unlimited data without speed restrictions.
 Customers on the Unlimited Max plan will get access to Vodafone Global Roaming Plus (roaming at no extra cost in 77 destinations).

 At the time of writing, other mobile networks are still yet to confirm the launch date for their 5G services.

 For a mobile network to launch 5G, their underlying coverage provider will first need to switch on 5G coverage themselves.
 To give an example, giffgaff uses O2 as their network coverage provider.
 This means the earliest date they can switch on 5G is when O2 launches their own 5G service.

 In reality, individual mobile networks will normally get 5G a little bit later than the underlying coverage provider.
 This is because the four major networks (EE, O2, Three and Vodafone) like to keep the latest technology as an exclusive for their own customers.
 This pattern was seen when 4G launched in the UK, with smaller mobile networks often getting it one or two years after the underlying coverage provider.

 The following table keeps track of the 5G coverage provider for each mobile network and any announcements that have already been made around the launch date: